 I have been in this very place numerous times in my adulthood.
-Never mind how long that is.
-Ahem.
 As I struggled through days or weeks of depression or feelings of being overwhelmed, I had to find a way to keep going.
 I have learned several things over these many years, and they still help me when I struggle.
 Some of this advice is spiritual.
 Some of it is practical.
 Some of it is feel-good.
 A nice blend of all three helps me not only accomplish basic tasks, but lifts my spirits and gives me renewed emotional and physical strength.

 This is absolutely the very first thing I do.
 And my prayers sometime sound like a jumbled mess of desperate pleas and cries for mercy.
 But I DO cry out to God and “cast my burdens on the Lord.”
 (1 Peter 5:7) It’s such a simple concept, but sometimes the most simple things are the most powerful.

 You don’t need to wait for a church service to have your own praise and worship time.
 And that praise and worship time has always been refreshing to me.
 I keep a playlist on Apple Music in my iPhone and play it over the TV to fill the house.
 It needs to be loud!
 Sing along with the music and let the words minister to you.
 The old hymns, the new ones, Psalms set to music, or just a list of theologically sound worship will help you “set your mind on things above, and not on things on the earth.”
 (Colossians 3:2)

 Light a candle or two